twbs/bootstrap/site/content/docs/5.0/components/navbar.md

 {{< partial "callout-info-prefersreducedmotion.md" >}}
 {{< /callout >}}

-Read on for an example and list of supported sub-components.

 ## Supported content

 Navbars come with built-in support for a handful of sub-components.
 Choose from the following as needed: